sigma-squared-dapp/sigma-squared-docs/rewards.md

 ## Overview

-To ensure players hold the vast majority of SIGMA2 tokens, 85% of the initial supply of SIGMA2 will be given away to players in the form of awards.
-These tokens are locked in reward contracts, from which players can claim rewards they are entitled to.
+To ensure players hold the vast majority of SIGMA2 tokens, 90% of the initial supply of SIGMA2 will be given away to players in the form of awards.
+These tokens are locked in rewards contracts, from which players can claim rewards they are entitled to.
+The per block emission rate is set such that all rewards will be given out over the course of one year from the launch.
 The amount of rewards a player receives depends on their largest loss within a given rewards round.
 The details of this are explained below in the next section.

 There are three different rewards contracts, one for each token players can place bets in.
 50% of the rewards will be allocated for players betting in SIGMA2, 25% for players betting in MATIC, and 25% for players betting in USDC.
 This is to slightly encourage the use of SIGMA2 for betting over other tokens.
+The 9,000,000 SIGMA2 allocated for rewards is split between these three rewards contracts as such.

 ![Rewards Allocation](<assets/Rewards Allocation.png>)